How To Feed A Loon

 Now, it’s time to truly elevate the flavor profile to incredible heights.

-We add 2 tbsp of good-quality balsamic vinegar and 2 tbsps of pure maple syrup.
+We add 2 tablespoon of good-quality balsamic vinegar and 2 tbsps of pure maple syrup.
 By the way, if you love balsamic vinegar as much as we do, you will probably absolutely love our Roasted Balsamic Potatoes with Herbs!

 EXPERT TIP: We find that aged balsamic vinegar is best.
 In this case, spending a little more on quality really makes a big difference.
 And be sure to use pure maple syrup, not pancake syrup.
 Big difference!